Falkland Palace: James VI and Anne of Denmark

 James VI of Scotland was considered an adult ruler after October 1579.
 In preparation for his visits to Falkland, a cooper in Leith, William Todd, supplied barrels and brewing equipment for the palace.
 In April 1582, James VI of Scotland made John Killoch and Robert Schaw keepers of all his tennis courts, and suppliers of his balls and rackets.
 In June 1583, Schaw spent £100 on refurbishing the court at Falkland.

 James VI spent the summer of 1583 at Falkland, and the English diplomat Robert Bowes noted it was a "little house" unsuitable for holding a parliament.
 In 1584 James VI had the roofs repaired, and requested Agnes Leslie, Lady of Lochleven, and his tenants in Fife to send horses and help carry slates, tiles, timber, sand and lime to the palace.
 In July and August 1584, James welcomed Albert Fontenay, a French envoy sent by his mother, at Falkland, and lent him a horse to join in the hunting.

-James stayed in the palace during the plague in July 1585.
+James VI stayed in the palace during the plague in July 1585.
 For fear of infection, he ordered people with no business in Falkland or at court to stay away.
 His guests in Fife in the summer of 1585 included the English ambassador Edward Wotton and three Danish envoys who came to discuss the Orkney and Shetland islands and the king's marriage.
+Wotton had a private discussion with James in the gallery at Falkland about a peace treaty with England and an offer of a regular pension payment or subsidy of 20,000.